IN CASE OF FIRE OR OTHER EMERGENCY,

 The Benton Park and Veterans Committee continues to seek veterans' names for our memorial.
 Any veteran who entered the service while living in Benton and served during a period of conflict is eligible to be on the Benton memorial.

-BOATING.
 Boat launches are available on the Kennebec River (in Fairfield) and the Sebasticook River (in Benton and in Clinton).